 I'm a mid-year transfer student who will be matriculating to Brown in the spring.
 Is it possible for me to study abroad during the fall term, prior to my formal matriculation to Brown?

-Mid-year sophomore transfer students will be allowed to study abroad in the fall prior to their formal matriculation to Brown provided they participate on certain Brown-sponsored study abroad programs -- primarily in the United Kingdom -- as special visiting students.
-For a list of Brown-sponsored programs open to mid-year transfer students, please contact the Office of International Programs.
+Mid-year sophomore transfer students will be allowed to study abroad in the fall prior to their formal matriculation to Brown provided they participate on certain Brown-sponsored study abroad programs -- primarily in Spain and the United Kingdom -- as special visiting students.
+See a description of Brown-sponsored programs open to mid-year transfer students.
 In such cases—and in keeping with Brown's four semester residency requirement—students may not transfer in any more than the equivalent of four Brown semesters from their former institutions.
 Study Abroad does not constitute a semester-in-residence at Brown.

 Mid-year transfer students participating on Brown-sponsored study abroad programs are not eligible for financial aid from Brown.
 Students, moreover, will be responsible for adhering to all Brown program policies and fee requirements governing study abroad.
 Formal matriculation to Brown commences with the start of the spring term.
 Study abroad during the fall interlude shall in no way affect the transfer student's formal matriculation to Brown.